volt-protocol/volt-protocol-core/SystemArchitecture.md

 The oracle system reads data in from chainlink, calculates the percentage change in prices from last month to the current month in basis points, then that data is stored and linearly interpolated over the course of the next 28 days.
 The reason 28 days was chosen as a timeframe to interpolate changes over is because it is the shortest month, so even during February, there will be no issues with changes being interpolated over a longer or shorter time period than is available before the next monthly change rate.

+### Notes On LERP
+The 28 day linear interpolation timeframe leaves the possibility for the price to not increase for 1-3 days after the change has finished interpolating.
+This could cause an increase in VOLT borrow demand during that period of time as the cost of inflation does not exist for borrowers during this window.
+Alternative solutions have been evaluated, however, it is not clear that these solutions are strictly better as there are likely tradeoffs such as increased gas costs for reading the VOLT price from the oracle.
+This issue of increased borrow demand for a short period of time is only exploitable by users with a large bankroll that are trying to get leverage for a very short period of time, and are not selling and buying back the VOLT as the trading fees would likely eat into any cost savings.
+This cost savings would be equivalent to 6 basis points, which is small enough to ignore.

 ## VOLT System Architecture ![Volt System Architecture](VOLTSystem.png)